Jeering sign-wavers. Caravans of honking trucks. Voter intimidation or free speech?

 The proclaimed willingness of self-styled militias and other armed right-wing groups to “protect” the polls has alarmed those who track extremist groups.
 Some view the armed militants’ participation in counter-rallies during this past summer of racial reckoning — and as self-proclaimed “security” for Confederate monuments — as practice runs.

-But there has been “no coherent campaign by any of these groups to organize around poll watching” either, said Oren Segal, vice president of the Anti-Defamation League’s Center on Extremism.
+But there has been “no coherent campaign by any of these groups to organize around poll-watching,” said Oren Segal, vice president of the Anti-Defamation League’s Center on Extremism.

 “Extremists of all kinds always talk about what they’re going to do, and what they actually do doesn’t always match up,” he said.